Let's be real for a minute: good grant writing is not sexy.

 No matter how ambitious, world-changing, and brilliant your idea is, the steps you need to take to write a fundable proposal are seriously mundane.

 This is GOOD news.
 It is!
-Because it means that you can stick to the tried-and-true, the basic, and the simple to write a great grant proposal.
+Because it means that you can stick to the tried-and-true, basic, and simple strategies to write a great grant proposal.

-Here are three boring, unsexy ways you can win at grant writing:
+Here are three super boring, completely unsexy, and totally effective ways you can win at grant writing:

 1. Give yourself loads of time (more than you think you need)

 One of the worst traps that people fall into when writing grants is underestimating the amount of time it'll take.
 And then they scramble.
-They usually misjudge a) how long it will take to clearly describe their project, and b) the amount of time they'll spend waiting on other people for comments, letters of support, necessary documentation, and so on.
+They usually misjudge a) how long it will take to clearly describe their project, and b) the amount of time they'll spend waiting on other people for comments, letters of support, and documents.

 Give yourself more time than you think you need.
-The other advantage to this is that you can write small chunks of the grant at a time, instead of working flat-out for three weeks.
+The other advantage to this is that you can write small chunks of the grant bit by bit, instead of working flat-out for three weeks.
 It's a much more reasonable, and pleasant, pace.

 Make sure that you give your collaborators plenty of notice and specific deadlines.
 This will make the delays more predictable, and it will allow you to plan better.